 Pentax 77mm 1.8 Limited Lens

-With an odd focal length of 77mm and an unconventional f-stop value of 1.8 – in comparison to traditional values such as 55/50/80/85mm and 2.0 or 1.4 – we find ourselves in the company of the Pentax 77mm f/1.8 lens, the brainchild of Japanese lens designer Mr. Jun Hirokawa, a designer who clearly marches to… Continue reading Pentax 77mm 1.8 Limited Lens
+With an odd focal length of 77mm and an unconventional f-stop value of 1.8 – in comparison to traditional values such as 55/50/80/85mm and 2.0 or 1.4 – we find ourselves in the company of the Pentax 77mm f/1.8 lens, the brainchild of Japanese lens designer Mr. Jun Hirakawa, a designer who clearly marches to… Continue reading Pentax 77mm 1.8 Limited Lens

-6CJ3, 6DN3, 6CM3, 6CH3 and 6DW4B tubes for use in tube amplifiers
+6CJ3, 6DN3, 6CM3, 6CH3 and 6DW4B damper tubes

-Frosty Brancehes on January 2nd
+Frosty Branches on January 2nd

-Lens: Pentax SMC-A 50mm f/1.2.
+Lens: vintage Pentax SMC-A 50mm f/1.2.
 Camera: Pentax K10D.

 Kaktus Towers, Copenhagen